The House Of Stewart

 James V was the only surviving son of James IV and Margaret Tudor and was born on or around 10th April, 1512 at the Palace of Linlithgow in West Lothian.
-He became King in 1513 at 17 months old on the death of his father in battle against the English on Flodden Field, one of the greatest defeats ever to be suffered by the Scots.
+He became King in 1513 at 17 months old on the death of his father in battle against the English at the Battle of Flodden, one of the greatest defeats ever to be suffered by the Scots.
 James was crowned at the Chapel Royal at Stirling Castle on 21st September, 1513 .
 Scotland was ruled by regents for the next 15 years.
 It seemed the inescapable fate of the Scottish nation to suffer long minority governments.

 Queen Margaret Tudor